AnanthaPadmanaban-KrishnaKumar/RT-FE/README.md

 Through this methodology, our model effectively captures the intricate details required for accurate rail line segmentation, even in the diverse conditions presented by the RailSem19 dataset images.

+## Autoencoder for Anomaly Detection

+We use an autoencoder architecture to pinpoint anomalies on rail tracks, which is adept at identifying deviations from the norm within the rail line images.

+### Fig 4.
+Autoencoder Architecture for Anomaly Detection
+(Insert diagram of the autoencoder architecture here)

+- **Input Layer**:
+  - Begins with a multi-channel input image of rail line patches, for example, 16x16x3 in dimensions.
+  - The input layer feeds the image into the autoencoder.

+- **Convolutional Layer (Conv2D)**:
+  - Applies filters (e.g., 64 filters of size 3x3) to detect local features like edges and textures within the rail line images.

+- **Flatten Layer**:
+  - Converts the multi-dimensional output of the Conv2D layer into a one-dimensional array for processing in dense layers.

+- **Dense Layers (Latent Space)**:
+  - Processes the features into a series of fully connected layers, reducing the data dimensionality and encoding it into a compact latent space.

+- **Reshape Layer**:
+  - Transforms the data from the latent space back into a multi-dimensional array to prepare for the decoding process.

+- **Conv2D Transpose Layer**:
+  - Acts as the inverse of the Conv2D layer, upsampling the data from the latent space back to its original image dimensions.

+- **Output Layer (Reconstructed Image I’)**:
+  - Produces a reconstructed version of the input image, aiming to closely match the original in the absence of anomalies.

+- **Anomaly Detection**:
+  - Relies on the comparison between the input image (I) and the reconstructed image (I').
+  - Utilizes the reconstruction error to detect anomalies, with higher errors indicating potential anomalies.

+The training of the autoencoder focuses on normal rail line images, enabling the model to reconstruct these effectively.
+When faced with anomalies, the reconstruction error spikes, which our system uses as a signal to flag potential issues.
+By setting a threshold for this error, we can reliably identify and alert to anomalies in the rail lines.

 ### Technologies Used

 List the technologies, libraries, and frameworks used in your project.